Verizon Innovative Learning Schools (VILS)

 These are touch screen devices, so there is also a fee of $200 for excessive screen damage.

 Students need to charge their Chromebook overnight.
 We do not have very many replacement chargers as many chargers were not returned last school year.
 If a student has a charger that no longer works correctly, they should let Mr. Sam know as soon as possible so that he can determine if it's damaged or has a manufacturing defect for replacement (fees may apply if it is determined to have been damaged).

 If a student chooses to bring their charger to school, they need to keep it in their backpack and make sure they get it back should they choose to loan it to a friend during class time.

 Students who do not have working chargers can bring their Chromebook to Mr. Sam and he can charge it for them during the day.
 It is their responsibility to come get it later in the day.

 Please monitor how much data your student is using at home.
-The Chromebooks are not meant for personal use, such as watching videos (that are not embedded into a class on the Hub) or playing games.
+The Chromebooks are not meant for personal use, such as watching videos (that are not embedded into a class through Canvas) or playing games.

 If your student has one of the Samsung Chromebooks, there is a setting that allows them to toggle between using your home WiFi and the Verizon Data.
 Please only use Verizon Data if you do not have WiFi available at home.